rbuchberger/objective_elements/README.md

 ### DoubleTag Properties:

 #### `DoubleTag` Inherits all of `SingleTag`'s properties and methods, but adds content and a closing tag.
+ #### content
+   - Array
- - content:
+   - Optional
-     **Array**, optional, containing anything (but probably just strings and tags.
+   - Contains anything (but probably just strings and tags.
 Anything else will be turned into a string with `.to_s`, which is an alias for `.inspect` most of the time).

-     Each element in the array corresponds to at least one line of HTML; multiline child tags will get as many lines as they need (like you'd expect).
+   - Each element in the array corresponds to at least one line of HTML
+   - Multiline child tags will get as many lines as they need (like you'd expect).

-     Child elements are not rendered until the parent is rendered, meaning you can access and modify them after defining a parent.
+   - Child elements are not rendered until the parent is rendered, meaning you can access and modify them after defining a parent.
+   - add with `.add_content`, or modify the content array directly.

+ #### oneline
- - oneline:
+  - Boolean
-    **Boolean**, optional, defaults to false.
-When true, the entire element and its content will be rendered as a single line.
+  - optional, defaults to false.
+  - When true, the entire element and its content will be rendered as a single line.
 Useful for anchor tags and list items.

 ### DoubleTag Methods (that you care about)

-`DoubleTag.new(element, attributes: {}, oneline: false, content: [])`
- - You can initialize it with content.
+`DoubleTag.new(element, attributes: {}, oneline: false, content: [])` - You can initialize it with content.

-`add_content(anything)`
- - Smart enough to handle both arrays and not-arrays without getting dorked up.
+`add_content(anything)` - Smart enough to handle both arrays and not-arrays without getting dorked up.

-`attr_accessor: content`
-- You can modify the content array directly if you like.
-If you're just adding items, you should use `.add_content`
+`attr_accessor: content` - You can modify the content array directly if you like.
+If you're just adding items, you should use

-`.to_a`
+    `.add_content`

-- Mostly used internally, but if you want an array of strings, each element a line with appropriate indentation applied, this is how you can get it.
+`.to_a` - Mostly used internally, but if you want an array of strings, each element a line with appropriate
+    indentation applied, this is how you can get it.

 ## Configuration